LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/11-Reducing-Epsilon-NFA-to-NFA.md

 4. Replace the transitions of the state with the closure transitions.
 5. Recur on connected states.

-In the previous example, reducing the epsilons of state 1 would mean collecting the transitions of all the states in the closure of states `{1, 2, 3}`.
+In the previous example, reducing the epsilons of state 1 would mean collecting the transitions of all the states in the closure of state 1, which is `{1, 2, 3}`.
 There are two transitions in that closure:
  1. `(2) --e--> (5)`
  2. `(3) --b--> (4)`